• MON - THU (8am - 4pm) | FRI (8am - 3pm)

 Usually, you can’t keep your speed boat or RV, though there are scenarios where you could keep your RV.
 When it comes to general items, you can save almost everything you have.

 At Marks Law Firm, the first thing we do when interviewing clients is begin to figure out if our client belongs in a Chapter 7 or Chapter 13 filing by analyzing their income and expenses.
 We then go over their assets to determine what they get to keep.
-It’s not until after both steps that we can make any determinations.
-However, it’s important to remember that filing for bankruptcy does not mean losing everything.
-The goal of bankruptcy is to take all your debt, wipe it out, and give you a fresh start.

 What Is The Means Test?

-The Means Test helps determine what chapter best suits the client by examining their income.
+The Means Test helps determine which chapter best suits the client by examining their income.
 In the Means Test, we look at the average of the six months of income before filing, then reduce that number by court-permitted expenses and deductions.
 If you pass the Means Test, meaning you have limited or negative disposable income, you will file a Chapter 7.
 If you have disposable income over a certain amount, you will file a Chapter 13.

 Approximately 90 days from the day you file Chapter 7 bankruptcy to the day you get your discharge.
 However, the time it takes to get the process finalized depends on your cooperation and determination.
-For more information on Filing A Chapter 7 Bankruptcy In Des Moines, an initial consultation is your next best step.

 More Information